kyverno/website/README.md

 #### Submitting a PR to multiple release branches

 Ideally all changes will go to `main` and then be promoted to a release branch.
 However, occasionally we will need to fix documentation issues for already released versions.
-For such cases, a PR must be created for each release branch.
 Rendered policies will always go to all branches because the policy samples themselves declare minimum capable versions via the `policies.kyverno.io/minversion` annotation.

+Use the cherry pick bot to request a PR be cherry picked to a target branch.
+Call for the bot with a comment on the desired PR with `/cherry-pick release-1-12-0` to cherry pick this PR to the `release-1-12-0` branch.
+A new PR will be opened with `release-1-12-0` as the target branch.

 There are several ways to create multiple PRs, but here is one easy flow: